marionpobelle/marionpobelle/README.md

 I love learning new skills and seeing how far I can push them.
 In my spare time, I enjoy longboarding and baking.

-❗️All projects should have a README file attached for more information.
+❗️All projects on my Github should have a README file attached for more information.

 ## CURRENT WORK & FUTURE PROJECTS